(1832 - 1909)

 On the Campaign

-More research into Naval records is needed to confirm the possibility, and determine his role (if any) at the battle.
+More research is needed to confirm his role at the battle.

 The rest of the War

 In New York City, probably during October 1862, there was a formal investigation of the loss of USS Sumter while under Erben's command.
 Charges were dismissed.
 In January 1865 he was in command of USS Pinola on Gulf Coast blockade duty.

 By 1893 he was one of the 11 Commodores in the Navy, and in command of the Brooklyn Navy Yard.
 He retired as a Rear Admiral and Commander, European Squadron, in 1894.

 In 1943 the Navy named a new Fletcher Class Destroyer after him - USS Erben (DD-631).

 References & notes